Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Bloated Caves](http://www.nexusmods.com/morrowind/mods/43141/) - Adds bloatspores (a plant) to Morrowind.
 Bloatspores were included in the game files but not placed in the world.

 One of the following:
 * [Delayed Dark Brotherhood Attack Add-On 2.0](http://mw.modhistory.com/download-90-7300) - Delays the Tribunal main quest from staring until certain "immersive" requirements are met.
 Does NOT work with Rebirth!
+(Note: This guide does **not** use Rebirth)
 * [Dark Brotherhood Delay - Player's Choice](https://www.nexusmods.com/morrowind/mods/46533) - Delays the Tribunal main quest from starting until either a level condition is met, or you've completed the main quest depending on what option you choose.
 Does work with Rebirth.

 ## Official Bethesda Plugins